 The abbreviated coordination message (EST) is transmitted by Brisbane thirty minutes prior to the boundary estimate (which is now 1108).
 Auckland accepts the proposed coordination conditions by responding with an ACP.

-Due tow weather QFA11 requests and is issued an amended route clearance that will now no longer affect Auckland.
+Due to weather QFA11 requests and is issued an amended route clearance that will now no longer affect Auckland.
 To advise of the cancellation of any previously transmitted AIDC messages, a MAC message is transmitted to Auckland.

-The timing of the transmission of these messages is defined in bilateral agreements between the two units.
+The timing of the transmission of these messages is defined in bilateral agreements between the two ATS units.

 Example.
 Multiple notifications + AIDC cancellation